How to Make a Flavorful, Juicy Turkey Burger – Info Computing

 Photo: Claire Lower, Graphic: Sam Woolley

-are the egg white omelets of the burger world.
+Turkey are the egg white omelets of the world.
 Known for being dry, bland, and decidedly unsexy, I almost didn’t see a point in talking about them for Burger Week, this most hallowed of weeks.

 Welcome to Burger Week!
 Grilling season is in full swing, and we’re flipping out over burgers.
 Whether it’s picking the perfect patty, stuffing those patties with molten cheese, or making a veggie offering that doesn’t suck, we’ve got the tips, recipes, and recommendations you need to build your best burger.